 Topic: Asylum, immigration, citizenship

-(2) Paragraphs 15 and 16, insofar as they concern the format of written submissions, shall apply to such submissions delivered on or after the 1st January 2018.
+(2) Paragraphs 30 to 32, insofar as they concern the format of written submissions, shall apply to such submissions in proceedings transferred to the List to Fix Dates on or after the 30th May 2018.

 The Monday List